icc-canoo/handbook/docs/benefits-and-perks.md

 These days are discretionary and are not vacation days.
 If there is an urgent situation to attend to, we may have to ask you to work during this time and you will receive no lieu time in exchange.
 Obviously, we try not to do this unless the circumstances are really urgent.

+### Bereavement Leave

+When you lose a loved one, you can take paid time off to mourn, make arrangements, settle family affairs, and attend funeral or memorial services.
+Please let your manager know your plans as soon as you can so they can arrange for your absence.

+You can take ten days of bereavement leave for the death of a spouse or partner, child or child-in-law, parent or parent-in-law, or sibling or sibling-in-law.
+You can take three days of bereavement leave for the death of a grandparent, niece or nephew, cousin, or close friend.
+These caps are not to say you must return to work after so many days; you can use any of your available vacation time if you find you need more time off after bereavement leave.
+And if you know you’ll be away from work for much longer than outlined above, please talk to your manager to discuss that special case.

 ## Family Leave

 If you are the primary caregiver of a new child, you can take up to 18-months of leave, as prescribed by federal law.
 We will top up your EI payment to the amount of your usual salary for 4 weeks.
 If you leave the ICC within 6 months of your parental leave ending, you will be required to return the top-up amount.